The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Discussion

 \subsection{Mass Sensitivity Limits}

-To compute the mass sensitivity accessible with the calculated contrast curve, multiple evolutionary models were used (see Figure \ref{fig:MassLimits}).
-An age value of $14\,\rm{Myr}$ \citep[as discussed in Appendix A of][]{2017Chauvin} was used for the analysis across all used models.
+The mass sensitivity accessible with the $5\sigma$ calculated contrast curve (see Section \ref{sec:ccurves}) was calculated using evolutionary models (see Figure \ref{fig:MassLimits}).
+An age value of $14\,\rm{Myr}$ \citep[based on the Lower Centaurus Crux age which HIP 65426 is a member of, as discussed in Appendix A of][]{2017Chauvin}, was used for the analysis across all used models.
+To account for uncertainties on the mass limit, different evolutionary models were used which encapsulate different physical processes.
+These are discussed in the following sections.